 In the decade prior to World War II, the city of Washington experienced tremendous growth as a result of President Franklin Delano Roosevelt's New Deal programs, which greatly expanded the number of federal workers and programs.
 The Department of the Treasury's Supervising Architect's Office designed and oversaw construction of new federal buildings to house the influx of workers.
 For the construction of the WHP, plans fell under the jurisdiction of the PBA of the FWA.
 Established in 1939, FWA consolidated the Public Buildings Branch (Treasury), the Branch of Buildings Management (National Park Service), the Bureau of Public Roads, the United States Housing Authority, the Federal Emergency Administration of Public Works, and Works Progress Administration.
 Under the supervision of the FWA, the PBA took over the previous role of the Department of the Treasury, and the Supervising Architect's Office and the architectural staff, including Supervising Architect Louis A. Simon, transferred to the new agency.
-The agency described itself as "primarily an organization for building," and its architects and engineers were largely concerned with "the provision of facilities, economics of construction, and the role of construction projects in providing for the common welfare".
-11 Following the role of the Supervising Architect's Office, the PBA retained its authority over the design and construction of public buildings and a group of "well-known designers and consulting
+The agency described itself as "primarily an organization for building," and its architects

-6 Public Buildings Administration, Title Papers 1838-1943, West Central Heating Plant, Entry 80, Box 359, National Archives and Records Administration, College Park, Maryland.
+&lt;sup>3 Public Buildings Administration, Title Papers 1838-1943, West Central Heating Plant, Entry 80, Box 359, National Archives and Records Administration, College Park, Maryland.

-7 77th Congress, 1st Session, Senate Document No. 150, Proposed Provision to an Existing Appropriation for the Federal Works Agency, (Washington, DC: Government Printing Office, 1941).
+&lt;sup>4 77th Congress, 1st Session, Senate Document No. 150, Proposed Provision to an Existing Appropriation for the Federal Works Agency, (Washington, DC: Government Printing Office, 1941).

-8 Baranes and Traceries; and Construction on Public Buildings; Hearings Before the Committee on Public Buildings and Grounds, House of Representatives, 79th Congress, 1st Session, on H.R.
+&lt;sup>5 Baranes and Traceries; and Construction on Public Buildings; Hearings Before the Committee on Public Buildings and Grounds, House of Representatives, 79th Congress, 1st Session, on H.R.
 4267 A Bill to Provide for the Construction of Public Buildings (Washington, DC: Government Printing Office, 1945).

-9 Pope, Evans and Robbins, Existing Systems Data and Evaluation for Boiler Replacement, Fuel Conversion and Miscellaneous Repairs, West Heating Plant, Washington, D.C., Prepared for the General Services Administration, Washington, D.C., On file (Washington, DC: General Services Administration, 1970), 2-1.
+&lt;sup>6 Pope, Evans and Robbins, Existing Systems Data and Evaluation for Boiler Replacement, Fuel Conversion and Miscellaneous Repairs, West Heating Plant, Washington, D.C., Prepared for the General Services Administration, Washington, D.C., On file (Washington, DC: General Services Administration, 1970), 2-1.

-10 "West Central Heating Plant Now Operating," Washington Post (Nov 4, 1948): R7.
+&lt;sup>7 "West Central Heating Plant Now Operating," Washington Post (Nov 4, 1948): R7.